CDP Colorado Wildfires Recovery Fund

-We know that the recovery process lasts long beyond when the fire is extinguished.
-CDP addresses this through targeted grantmaking that prioritizes medium- and long-term recovery needs identified in collaboration with local partners.
+We know the recovery process lasts long beyond when the fire is extinguished.
+CDP addressed this through targeted grantmaking that prioritized medium- and long-term recovery needs identified in collaboration with local partners.

-In 2020, Colorado joined last year’s record-breaking North American wildfire season with three fires challenging firefighters in the state: the Cameron Peak Fire, East Troublesome Fire and Calwood Fire.
+In 2020, Colorado joined the year’s record-breaking North American wildfire season with three fires that challenged firefighters in the state: the Cameron Peak Fire, East Troublesome Fire and Calwood Fire.
 The Cameron Peak and East Troublesome fires are the second- and third-largest fires in Colorado history, respectively.

-As with many things in recent years, the state’s response has been made complicated by the global pandemic.
+Not to mention, the state’s response was complicated by the global COVID-19 pandemic.

-With an intersectional racial equity lens and an emphasis on medium- and long-term recovery, CDP works to identify gaps in recovery funding to help direct financial and technical support where it is needed most.
+With an intersectional racial equity lens and an emphasis on medium- and long-term recovery, CDP worked to identify gaps in recovery funding to help direct financial and technical support where it was needed most.

 Advocacy for equitable recovery

-This includes support for those advocating for farmworkers, agricultural workers, immigrants, refugees, indigenous communities or those who have lost income due to the wildfires.
-We also support those advocating for and providing affordable housing, housing repair and utility support.
+This included support for those advocating for farmworkers, agricultural workers, immigrants, refugees, indigenous communities or those who have lost income due to the wildfires.
+We also supported those advocating for and providing affordable housing, housing repair and utility support.

-We fund organizations that provide programs for disproportionately affected populations as they see the needs for their services continue.
+We funded organizations that provided programs for disproportionately affected populations as they saw the needs for their services continue.

 Access to food

-We support efforts that address food insecurity as prices continue to increase and preparing food becomes an issue.
+We supported efforts that addressed food insecurity as prices continued to increase and accessing food became an issue.

 Leadership accountability and trustworthy information

-We support those that hold leadership accountable for systems failures and organizations working to disseminate accurate information about existing challenges.
+We supported those that hold leadership accountable for systems failures and organizations working to disseminate accurate information about their existing challenges.

-We support projects that protect the land against the future effects of wildfires – those working in the forests and watersheds to protect the environment.
+We supported projects that protect the land against the future effects of wildfires – those working in the forests and watersheds to protect the environment.

-With support from our Colorado Wildfires Fund, our grantee partners are helping affected communities rebuild stronger than before the fires struck.
-Check back soon for impact stories!
+With support from our Colorado Wildfires Fund, our grantee partners helped affected communities rebuild stronger than before the fires struck.

 Thank you to the following donors for their generous support of the CDP Colorado Wildfires Recovery Fund.